-Roughly one-third of each class attends graduate school in economics, business administration, computer science, engineering, languages, finance, informatics, law, medicine, mathematics and applied statistics.
-Graduates also are employed all over the world in consulting, finance, management, marketing, operations and research.
+Graduates are employed all over the world in analytics, consulting, finance, government, management, marketing, operations, and research.
+Roughly one-third of each class attends graduate school in economics, business administration, computer science, engineering, languages, finance, informatics, law, medicine, mathematics, and applied statistics.
 For more detailed information about careers for Carnegie Mellon economics majors, please visit the careers page.

 Teaching and Academics

 Undergraduate economics courses are taught exclusively by faculty.
 Core courses have weekly recitations which are led by graduate and undergraduate students under the guidance of faculty and the undergraduate economics program staff.